cybruGhost/cube/README.md

 ## About app

-**THE CUBE** is a premium streaming application designed for Android, iOS, and Android TV users who demand quality entertainment.
+**THE CUBE** is a streaming application designed for Android, iOS, and Android TV users who demand quality entertainment.
 Experience a vast collection of movies and TV shows through an intuitive, modern interface that puts content discovery at your fingertips.

 > ⚠️**Note:** I won’t explain more about the app here to avoid takedown.
 For full access, visit our website today or tommorow or now: [https://thecub.netlify.app/](https://thecub.netlify.app/)